-We recently attended the opening of R.T.
-Facts’ temporary gallery at the Kent Barns Gallery, 8 Old Barns Road.
-The event would also include a Margarita Taste-Off courtesy of Kent Wine & Spirit.
+We recently attended the opening for the R.T.
+Facts gallery at the Kent Barns Gallery, 8 Old Barns Road.
+The event would include a Margarita Taste-Off courtesy of Kent Wine & Spirit.
 Beautiful antiques and art, plus sampling margaritas made from great tequila?
 We were in!

 Post sponsored by R.T.
 Facts

 The R.T.Facts team; Greg and Natalie Randall – Owner, Buyer, Designer; Brendan – Carpenter; and Alexandra – Design Assistant, were all in attendance for the opening.
 R.T.
 Facts sells antiques and reproduction statement decorative pieces, large-scale sculptural pieces, furniture, tables, chairs, and more.

 Their main location is in the old town hall (22 South Main Street, Kent), where they have been since they opened in 1992.
 Full to the brim with fabulous items, they decided to temporarily rent the building that previously housed Morrison Gallery.
 Some of their larger, impressive pieces can now be admired and purchased at the 7,000 square foot gallery.

 Head along to see things of great beauty when you’re in Kent next!
 In the meantime, check out Lora’s pics – gorge-ous.

 Natalie Randall (middle) and a couple of lovely guests.
 Nice to meet you Katherine Freygang!

 Casey Kern (left) Kristen Sliman (middle) Ira D. Smith (right) Kent Wine & Spirit